CIS3296SoftwareDesignF21/prj-04-templecats/README.md

 Emily is a sophomore in college.
 She is going for a walk in the evening, and finds a small orange kitten huddled in a pile of trash.
 She approaches it with food, and finds out that it is extremely friendly.
 She comes back with a cardboard box and carries it home.
 She quickly googles the basic needs of a cat and creates a makeshift litter box, and buys some cheap dry food from the nearest convenience store.

 She posts on instagram about a found kitten, and someone messages her, telling her to check out the Temple Cats website to help find out what the next steps are to care for this kitten.

+### Persona 3
+Alex is 21 and a student at Temple.
+He adopted an adult calico cat from a shelter when he got his apartment and has been looking after it for a few months.
+For the past couple days the cat has not been eating regularly and Alex is worried.
+Alex is not familiar with any veterinarians in the area and doesn't know where to take his cat to get looked at.
+He heard about Temple Cats and wants to use the website in order to find out where to take his cat for a medical evaluation/ medical care.